neelsmith/cite-architecture.org/orca/orca-examples.md

 - When the *analysis* is unique (*e.g.* "The first clause of the *Iliad* in the "msA" edition."), then the `Analysis Record` (a URN) and the `Analysis` (a URN) will be **identical**.
 - When the *analysis* is not unique (*e.g.* "verb", or "dactyl"),  the `Analysis Record` (a URN) and the `Analysis` (a URN) will be **different**.

+> "CTS URNs can *identify* a text using the substring annotation "@…", but *retrieval* is by citation alone."

 ### Important